Optical head-mounted display

 An optical head-mounted display (OHMD) is a wearable device that has the capability of reflecting projected images as well as allowing the user to see through it.
 In some cases, this may qualify as augmented reality (AR) technology.
 OHMD technology has existed since 1997 in various forms, but despite a number of attempts from industry, has yet to have had major commercial success.

+History

+Early see-through HMDs date to 1968, when Ivan E. Sutherland demonstrated a stereoscopic head-mounted display using half-silvered mirrors (a beam combiner) to overlay computer graphics on the real world.

 Types

 Various techniques have existed for see-through HMDs.
 Most of these techniques can be summarized into two main families: "Curved Mirror" (or Curved Combiner) based and "Waveguide" or "Light-guide" based.
 The curved mirror technique has been used by Vuzix in their Star 1200 product, by Olympus, and by Laster Technologies.
 Various waveguide techniques have existed for some time.
 These techniques include diffraction optics, holographic optics, polarized optics, and reflective optics: